xduraid/testtt/README.md

   Prints all history entries to `stdout`.

 * `xd_readline_history_save_to_file(const char *path, int append)`
-  Saves the current history to a file.
+  Saves history entries to a file.
   - If `append` is `1`, entries are added to the end of the file.
   - If `0`, the file is overwritten.